-During the fiscal year ended June 30, 2021, HRSD received federal CARES Act funds in the amount of \$9.1 million.
-The City of Norfolk and James City Service Authority (the partner localities) served as pass-through agents for funds distributed through the Commonwealth of Virginia's State Corporation Commission.
-As of June 30, 2021, HRSD applied \$7.5 million to the accounts of customers who qualified for relief under the terms of the Program.
-If all the HRSD CRF Funds are not expended to assist utility customers by any applicable deadline under the Program such that HRSD is obligated to return unexpended funds to the Commonwealth, HRSD and the partner localities shall coordinate to accomplish the return of such funds in a timely manner in accordance with the CRF Rules.
+During the fiscal year ended June 30, 2021, HRSD received federal SLFRF-ARPA funds in the amount of \$10.7 million.
+The City of Norfolk, Virginia, (the partner locality) served as the pass-through agent for funds distributed through the Commonwealth of Virginia's State Corporation Commission.
+As of June 30, 2022, HRSD had applied \$10.3 million to the accounts of customers who qualified for relief under the terms of the Program.
+HRSD returned \$0.4 million of unexpended funds to the Commonwealth in a timely manner in accordance with SLFRF-ARPA Rules.